akash-joshi/howitzer/README.md

 ### Installation

-1. Run `npm i -g hey-how` to install the tool globally.
+1. Run `npm i -g howitzer` to install the tool globally.
 2. Run `how <your_query>` to run any queries in your CLI.

 ### Usage